 With brandy, citrus and sweetener, the Monastery is not so different from classics like the Sidecar or Brandy Crusta, though it has a flavor all its own.
 The cocktail highlights the intense plum flavors of the slivovitz and the fruity sweetness of the plum jam.
 Lemon juice and honey provide balance, while the herbaceous basil lends bright green notes.
 The refreshing cocktail is a friendly introduction to slivovitz and is likely to make quick converts of the uninitiated.

-Lightly muddle the basil leaves in a shaker, then add the remaining ingredients, and shake well until chilled.
+Lightly muddle the basil leaves in a shaker.

 Double-strain into a chilled coupe glass.

 Garnish with a basil leaf and a few drops of Peychaud’s bitters.